 These cords are built with very thick rubber down the full length of the cord.
 There clearly is plenty of shielding involved with these as well.
 There is a small converter box about 60% of the way, we’ll come back to that in a moment.
 Lastly, the cords that I had, needed to be powered to work, so they come with a nice, micro USB cord that plugs into said converter box.
 The port itself is very nice, the cord snaps in place and does not come free on its own.
 Best of all the cord length for the device is quite ample and I never felt the need to have any kind of HDMI extension, coupler, or HDMI switch box.

 Now onto the converter box.
 This box is the brains of the operation, converting the analog signal to a digital one.
 It has the nice Pound logo on the top of the box.
 On the one side is where the micro USB port is located.
 On the bottom, you’ll find plenty of ventilation for helping to dissipate heat.
-The converter box is made of a hard plastic.
+The converter box is made of hard plastic.
 There are no buttons or anything to press for these boxes.
 As soon as they’re plugged in, you simply power on the retro console and it all just works.

-Last of all, the plug is only used for Sega Genesis 2 and 3 models.
+Last, of all, the plug is only used for Sega Genesis 2 and 3 models.
 There is a fun little bit for Sega Nomad owners though.
 If you don’t own a Genesis, but instead own a Nomad, feel free to buy one of these.
-The Nomad has the very same video output port on the top that the 2 and 3 model Genesis’ have.
-This means, you have a hand up on Switch owners who can only use the HDTV’s that they own at home where the dock is.
+The Nomad has the very same video output port on the top that the 2 and 3 models Genesis’ have.
+This means you have a hand up on Switch owners who can only use the HDTV’s that they own at home where the dock is.
 You can use your Nomad wherever you go already, but now you can do it through HDMI instead!

 Genesis Model 2/3 Picture Quality: